ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 Review the components of VMware vSphere on {{site.data.keyword.cloud_notm}}.

-**Note**: The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.CloudDataCent_notm}} that is selected for deployment.
+**Note:** The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.CloudDataCent_notm}} that is selected for deployment.

 ### VMware components

-Licenses (IBM-provided or BYOL) for the following VMware components:
+Select licenses (IBM-provided or BYOL) for the following VMware components:
-* VMware vSphere Enterprise Plus 6.0u2 or 6.5u1
+* VMware vSphere Enterprise Plus 6.0u2, 6.5u1, or 6.5u2
-* Optional VMware components:
+* The following VMware components are optional:
    * VMware vCenter Server Standard
    * VMware NSX (Base, Advanced, or Enterprise)
    * VMware vSAN (Advanced or Enterprise)